My Chronic Illness Story And How You Can Help

 But then, on my Easter holiday in Italy, I was out cycling with Dad when I lost my voice, and by evening I had a terrible earache and sore throat.
 So I went to bed that night, on 1 April 2015, not realising that I'd still be in bed years later.

 Of course I'd go out on days I felt better thinking the virus had finally run its course, but I'd start shaking or become weak and exhausted after just a couple of hours.
 I could no longer function at full capacity.
 The infection just wouldn't clear up and it was draining the life out of me.

 Doctors, Sick Leave and Unemployment

 I initially went to doctors in Italy and then again once I had returned to London.
-They both said it was just an infection, but after 2 courses of antibiotics it just got worse.
+They all said it was just an infection, but after 2 courses of antibiotics it only got worse.
 The ear and throat infection lasted for over a month.
 I was weak and shaking constantly.

 Every time I thought I was better, I'd go in to work and within a few hours I'd be exhausted, in so much pain, with really bad headaches and light sensitivity.
-I would go sleep in the dark sensory room at work (a primary school) until somebody could take me home.
+I would go sleep in the dark sensory room at work until somebody could take me home.